Panther supports ingesting Amazon Web Services (AWS) Virtual Private Cloud (VPC) logs via AWS S3.

 How to onboard AWS VPC logs to Panther

-With additional configuration in AWS, you can also use this integration to monitor DNS queries.
+With some configuration in AWS, you can use this integration to monitor DNS queries.
 Malicious actors can use DNS for data theft, C2, DNS tunneling, cache poisoning, DNS hijacking, and more.
 Logging the queries made and responses received by devices in your network can be valuable in proactive alerting and investigations.

 The instructions below explain how to log queries from your AWS services within VPCs to an S3 bucket.
 The query logging configuration happens within Route 53 and applies to the VPCs within your specified region.
 A configuration is required per region, but can be applied to multiple VPCs of that region.